FrederiqueRetsema/AMIS-Sig-AWS-CICD/init-cert/README.md

 - CertificateManagement: a certificate will be created for the domain.
 Please mind, that creating a certificate can take some minutes.
 When the certificate isn't checked yet, creating shop items with `init-shop.sh` might fail.
 - Route53: to be able to check if the domain that you request a certificate for really belongs to you, AWS asks you to add a CNAME record in the DNS.
 This is done automatically by this Terraform script (assuming you use Route53)

-After using `init-cert.sh`, you are ready to use `init-infra.sh` (in the init-infra directory) to create the other infra objects and `init-shop.sh` (in the shop directory) to create shop objects.
+After using `init-cert.sh`, you are ready to use `init-infra.sh` (in the init-infra directory) to create the other infra objects and, after that, `init-shop.sh` (in the shop directory) to create shop objects.

 ### `destroy-cert.sh`